neondatabase/website/content/docs/import/import-sample-data.md

 2. Load the data using one of the following Neon CLI commands ([projects](/docs/reference/cli-projects), [branches](/docs/reference/cli-branches), or [connection-string](/docs/reference/cli-connection-string)):

-    - Create a new Neon project, connect to it with `psql`, and load data from an `.sql` file.
+    - Create a new Neon project, connect to it with `psql`, and run the `.sql` file.

         ```bash
         neonctl projects create --psql -- -f periodic_table.sql
         ```

-    - Create a branch, connect to it with `psql`, and load data from an `.sql` file.
+    - Create a branch, connect to it with `psql`, and run the an `.sql` file.

         ```bash
         neonctl branches create --psql -- -f periodic_table.sql
         ```

-    - Create a connection string, connect with `psql`, and load data from an `.sql` file.
+    - Get a connection string, connect with `psql`, and run the `.sql` file.

         ```bash
         neonctl connection-string --psql -- -f periodic_table.sql